UV-complete and stable Quintom Dark Energy models in the light of DESI DR2

 \end{center}

-\centerline{\bf Abstract} \begin{quote} We propose that Quintom dark energy models, the simplest scenario that predicts the crossing of cosmological boundary, can be naturally UV completed by a 5d anisotropic orbifold lattice, the so called Non-Perturbative Gauge Higgs Unification (NPGHU) model.
+\centerline{\bf Abstract} \begin{quote} We propose that Quintom dark energy models, the simplest scenario that predicts the crossing of cosmological boundary, can be embedded in a UV-motivated five-dimensional anisotropic orbifold-lattice construction, the so called Non-Perturbative Gauge Higgs Unification (NPGHU) model.
 The latter contains purely a 5d $SU(2)$ gauge field on the bulk which, in the continuum, projects on our 4d boundary a complex scalar and a $U(1)$ gauge field.
 These are identified as the dynamical Dark Energy sector of our universe while Standard Model and Dark Matter are completely 4d localized.
 The bulk-originated fields come (at late-times) with dim-6 higher derivative operators which inherit the spectrum with both physical and phantom, scalar and gauge, degrees of freedom.
 We show that the 4d effective dark energy action is that of a modified Quintom model and that the associated background equation of state ($w_q$) can naturally be of a Quintom-B type.
-We expose the crucial contribution of the massive gauge ghost on $w_q$ due to which our model can reproduce a very good fit to the DESI data with negligible fine-tuning, in contrast to the standard Quintom lore.
+We expose the crucial contribution of the massive gauge ghost on $w_q$ which allows representative Quintom-B trajectories to remain compatible with DESI DR2 BAO distance ratios, with substantially reduced tuning compared to standard Quintom lore.
+We further propagate the model-derived Quintom-B backgrounds into late-time observables, showing for several benchmarks their impact on $H(z)$, BAO distance ratios compared with DESI DR2 and the smooth-growth observable $f\sigma_8(z)$.
 The NPGHU model has a plethora of interesting features.
 Among others it is by definition free from ghost instabilities, forbids the presence of any potential term, as well as, it possesses a finite low-energy cut-off ($\L$) which determines the full localization of the brane and renders Lorentz invariance approximate.
 These characteristics are inherited to the effective Quintom action and we explicitly show their role for the consistency of the model investigating its behavior under both linear perturbations (classical instability) and vacuum decay (quantum instability).
-Interestingly, for the most natural realization of the NPGHU model which suggests that today we live in the vicinity of the cut-off (setting $\L \approx {\cal O}(10) H_0$), we find that the model remains robust despite the presence of phantoms in the IR.
-In total, NPGHU model provides a natural framework such that the Quintom models can be consistently embedded to a fundamental theory, where the phantom behavior is IR-emergent, while they are keeping a high predictive power.
+Interestingly, for the most natural realization of the NPGHU model which suggests that today we live in the vicinity of the cut-off (setting $\L \approx {\cal O}(10) H_0$), we find that the model remains free of immediate linear and vacuum-decay instabilities within the controlled effective regime, despite the presence of IR-emergent phantom degrees of freedom.
+In total, NPGHU model provides a natural framework such that the Quintom models can acquire a higher-dimensional origin within a controlled effective regime, where the phantom behavior is IR-emergent, while retaining benchmark-level predictivity for the late-time background evolution.

 \end{quote}